Pavo Barišić: Deliberative Democracy

-In his essay on Aristotle's Thinking of the Many and Deliberation, Barišić argues against the elitist theory of democracy.
-His standpoint is that, through the process of deliberation, a group of people acquire a new quality; they become a unity and a community.
-When citizens get together to deliberate and make common decisions upon thoughtful consideration, they reach a cognitive and moral level which is higher than the level of a minority of experts and honourable individuals, the so-called elite, regardless of their individually achieved perfections.
+In his essay on Aristotle's thinking of the many and deliberation, Barišić argues against the elitist theories of democracy.
+He maintains that through the process of deliberation a group of individuals acquires a new quality; becoming a unity and a community.
+When citizens come together to deliberate and make collective decisions through thoughtful consideration, they attain a cognitive and moral level that surpasses that of a minority of experts or “honourable” individuals – the so-called elite – regardless of individual excellence.

-Barišić elaborates five arguments of Aristotle's in favour of the democratic deliberation of the multitude: political, ethical, dianoetic, teleological, and collective responsibility.
-He concludes that Aristotle brought to light fundamental arguments on deliberation and the advantages of the rule of the many that are, in some way, still valid today.
-Politics is neither a mere procedure (Rawls) nor a purely a rational discourse (Habermas).
-It is practical wisdom, judgment, and a matter of deliberation and pooling by the many.
+Barišić elaborates five Aristotelian arguments in favour of democratic deliberation by the multitude: political, ethical, dianoetic, teleological, and collective responsibility.
+He concludes that Aristotle articulated foundational insights into deliberation and the advantages of the rule of the many that remain, in certain respects, valid today.
+Politics, therefore, is neither merely a procedural framework (as in Rawls) nor purely rational discourse (as in Habermas); rather, it is a matter of practical wisdom and judgment realised through deliberation by the many.

 The Ideal of the Rule of the People

-In his book The Ideal of the Rule of the People, Barišić reconsiders certain significant stations of the historical sailing of the ship of democracy.
-His central reflections are devoted to contemporary straits, cliffs and storms that democracy is facing at different meridians.
-Particular attention is paid to global perspectives and projections of advantages and perils that the democracy vessel is to expect in the future.
+In The Ideal of the Rule of the People, Barišić re-examines key stages of the historical development of democracy.
+His reflections address the contemporary challenges confronting democratic governance across different regions of the world.
+Particular attention is devoted to global perspectives and to projections of both the opportunities and the risks that the democracy may face in the future.

-Barišić argues that the great story of the rule of the people in the world has not ended yet.
-It continues indeed, with democracy thus being regenerated and rejuvenated.
-"It has not withered in ‘post-democracy’.
-Irrespective of all the deficiencies and shortcomings which are observable in political acting, the crucial goals which politics aspires to pursue in achieving freedom, equality, justice, human rights and the common good are something that makes politics precious and noble.
-The democratic path to these objectives is shorter and safer than others."
+He argues that the grand narrative of the rule of the people has not come to an end but continues in renewed forms.
+Democracy, he maintains, has not withered in ”post-democracy”.
+Despite observable deficiencies in political practice, the fundamental aims of freedom, equality, justice, human rights, and the common good continue to render democratic politics valuable and noble."

 Cosmopolitan Democracy

-The book on Cosmopolitan Democracy, edited with Henning Ottmann, rounds out their trilogy on the contemporary issues of the “rule by the people”.
-In his reconsideration of the “scope and aporias of cosmopolitan democracy”, Barišić comes to the final verdict that the idea of cosmopolitan democracy is a noble-hearted vision that, for the time being, contains a “flaw” of appropriate realization in the present realpolitik.
-On the other hand, he argues for the unique historical project of the European Union as one of the successful attempts to transfer the content of human rights protection on the transnational level.
+The volume on Cosmopolitan Democracy, co-edited with Henning Ottmann, completes a trilogy on contemporary questions of the rule of the people.
+Barišić argues that, while cosmopolitan democracy represents a noble and compelling vision, it currently lacks feasible realisation within the constraints of contemporary realpolitik.
+At the same time, he points to the European Union as a historically unique political project and one of the most successful attempts to institutionalise human rights protection at the transnational level.